Accident Lawyer

 If you are in an obscured or low-visibility area, use hand signals or your phone’s flashlight to get the responder’s attention and help them locate you.

-Apart from taking care of your health and safety, having a medical record and a police report as evidence is important for future legal claims.
+Apart from taking care of your health and safety, having a medical compensation record and a police report as evidence is important for future personal injury claims.

 Document Everything